Mach1 will provide spatial audio for Bose’s AR platform

 The Mach1 Transcode API from the Mach1 Spatial SDK also enables and supports all major multichannel channel surround and spatial formats, making it easy to support any content.

-Founded by Dražen and Jacqueline Bošnjak, Mach1’s spatial sound production has been used on some of the industry’s most high profile virtual reality projects, including The Martian VR, Alien VR, Chained, and Dear Angelica.
+The company was founded by Dražen and Jacqueline Bošnjak, and its spatial sound production has been used on some of the industry’s most high profile virtual reality projects, including The Martian VR, Alien VR, Chained, and Dear Angelica.